-Grass in the Mediterranean countries soon withers and dries to a pale colour, and remains so the greater part of the summer. a pale complexion, and honey, and olive wood, and the nightingale.
+Grass in the Mediterranean countries soon withers and dries to a pale colour, and remains so the greater part of the summer.
+It was to this withered grass that Homer seems to have compared a pale complexion, and honey, and olive wood, and the nightingale.
 Our evergreen meadows are unknown in the south.